akhilub/DSA-Coding-Patterns/Algorithms.md

 ```

 **Hermann Bottenbruch alternative procedure**
-- In the above procedure, the algorithm checks whether the middle element (𝑚 {\displaystyle m}) is equal to the target ( 𝑇 {\displaystyle T}) in every iteration.
+- In the above procedure, the algorithm checks whether the middle element (𝑚) is equal to the target (𝑇) in every iteration.
 Some implementations leave out this check during each iteration.
-The algorithm would perform this check only when one element is left (when 𝐿 =𝑅 {\displaystyle L=R}).
+The algorithm would perform this check only when one element is left (when 𝐿 =𝑅 ).
 This results in a faster comparison loop, as one comparison is eliminated per iteration, while it requires only one more iteration on average

 ```
 function binary_search_alternative(A, n, T) is